Women and Strength Training

 Do you have bad posture?
 Slouched over?
 Strength training can help correct it.

 This is especially a problem for women as the loss of bone density speeds up in women after menopause.
 This makes osteoporosis more common among older women.
-There are two things that determine the chances of women getting osteoporosis.
+Two things determine the chances of women getting osteoporosis.

 This is especially a problem for women as the loss of bone density speeds up in women after menopause.
 This makes osteoporosis more common among older women.
-There are two things that determine the chances of women getting osteoporosis.
+Two things determine the chances of women getting osteoporosis.

 - The amount of bone you have when you reach menopause.
 The greater your bone density is, to begin with, the lower your chance of developing osteoporosis.